Are Bamboo Viscose Pajamas Actually Non-Toxic?

 Sign Up Free

-Common questions about toxicology: textiles answered by our research team.
+Common questions about toxicology: textiles, answered by our research team.

 QWhy do so many moms recommend bamboo for eczema?

-Viscose fabric is incredibly smooth; under a microscope, the fibers are completely round and lack the microscopic jagged edges found in cheap cotton.
+Moms recommend bamboo viscose for eczema because the fabric is incredibly smooth; under a microscope, the fibers are completely round and lack the microscopic jagged edges found in cheap cotton.
 This creates less friction on inflamed skin.
 It also breathes reasonably well.

 QWill bamboo pajamas keep my baby cooler?